SAP/terraform-provider-cloudfoundry/guide-doc-generator/migration/space_role.md

 ## Resource

-Intended to mimic functionality of  A role is a single resource in Cloudfoundry and the resource has been developed to replicate the behaviour of V3 API.
-For assigning multiple roles, one can create multiple resources to achieve function similar to the community provider with greater control by using for_each for a var with users.

 V3 api has clear well-defined separate API's for roles and users and the innumerous endpoints for different roles at both space and org level have been removed.
 One just needs to specify the necessary `type` now for a particular user as a query while specifying the role.
 For specifying multiple role types for multiple users, one can create multiple resources now.